 My advice?
 Yes they do, and that includes Apple Macs.

 To be honest, I don’t do enough IT consultancy work these days to have a particularly strong opinion on which antivirus product to use, but I’ve been very happy with Bitdefender in recent years.
-You can find it for multiple devices (Windows, Mac, iOS and Android) here.
+It’s available for multiple devices (Windows, Mac, iOS and Android)